 A Raspberry Pi web server makes for a great lightweight Web Server.
-It can handle a small amount of traffic and lightweight scripts making it fantastic for a home server or an area you can learn web programing languages such as PHP.
+It can handle a small amount of traffic and lightweight scripts making it fantastic for a home server or an area you can learn web programming languages such as PHP.

-The Pi can even handle WordPress so if you want to launch your own blog/website with a proper back-end you can easily do it.
-If you want it to be accessible via the internet you will need to do some port forwarding.
+The Pi can even handle WordPress, so if you want to launch your own blog/website with a proper back-end, you can easily do it.
+If you want it to be accessible via the internet, you will need to do some port forwarding.

-If you want to see it done visually then check out my video I have prepared for you below.
-If you like it then please subscribe so you stay up to date with all the latest Pi videos.
+If you want to see, it done visually then check out my video I have prepared for you below.
+If you like it, then please subscribe, so you stay up to date with all the latest Pi videos.

 I used the following equipment for this Raspberry Pi web server project.

 In this tutorial, I make use of the standard operating system for the Raspberry Pi known as Raspbian.
 If you haven’t got this installed, then you can follow my guide that will take you from start to finish on installing NOOBS (Raspbian) on the Pi.
 This tutorial assumes you’re running the latest version of the operating system.

 You can do this tutorial via Raspberry Pi SSH or the terminal on the actual Pi.